• Skip to primary navigation

 • If you browned short ribs in the oven, add in the reserved drippings.

-• Close the lid and pressure cook for 40 minutes.
+• Close the lid and pressure cook on High Pressure for 40 minutes.

 • Using a slotted spoon, transfer the solids from the inner pot to a large bowl.